KjellKod/microLog/README.md

 # microLog

 #### - Single header logger.
-#### - Two log level thresholds, to tune verbosity on a global and local level.
+#### - Three log level thresholds, to tune verbosity on a global and local level.

 Distinctive features:

-- ...
+- Three log level thresholds:
+   - A global one, defined at build time.
+   - A global one, defined at run time.
+   - A local one, defined at run time.
+This allows to set different log level thresholds for different parts of the code.

+Why a local log level threshold?
+Because it can be useful to focus on specific parts of a project, setting different thresholds for different files/code blocks/functionalities.

 Other features: